 Trading contracts in future tech prediction markets can be exciting, but it is important that you know how to get the most out of the experience.
 Here are a few tips that we picked up along the way:

-Whatever area it is that you are predicting, make sure that you have done your research first and continue to stay up-to-date with the latest news.
+Whatever area it is that you're predicting, make sure that you've done your research first and continue to stay up-to-date with the latest news.
 Follow tech news, watch out for product announcements, and keep your ears to the ground.
 After all, knowledge will help you to make informed decisions and know when to sell your contracts and get out.

 Sometimes, trades can take a while to pay off.
 Not all contracts are short-term outcomes, so make sure that you are patient and wait it out.
 For example, if you have predicted a new product launch, this might not reach a conclusion for months.